DoD-Platform-One/bigbang/local-dev/README.md

 Container-Pipeline:
 - Pipeline is run entirely in a Docker container, no need to install additional tools besides Docker
+- Docker must have at least 4GB of RAM
 - Execution can be slower due to Docker-in-Docker and other complexities
 - Scripts located under `local-docker-pipeline` directory